-Our approach decomposes the full joint cost-effectiveness distribution into a survival distribution, and a cost model conditional on survival time.
+Specifically, our proposed method decomposes the full joint cost-effectiveness distribution into a survival distribution, and a cost model conditional on time.
 We specify a ``local" parametric cost model and a proportional hazard survival model.
-A Gamma Process prior is placed on the baseline hazard while an EDP prior is placed on the joint distribution of the cost and survival covariate effects.
+A Gamma process (GP) prior is placed on the baseline hazard of the survival time distribution while an enriched Dirichlet process (EDP) prior is placed on the cost and survival covariate effects of the local models, jointly.
 A key property of the EDP is its induced posterior clustering.
 The EDP probabilistically partitions the dataset into clusters with similar cost-effectiveness covariate effects and associates different ``local" models with each cluster.
 Thus, the joint posterior model for cost-effectiveness is an adaptive mixture of locally parametric models.
 It is adaptive in the sense that the number of clusters need not be pre-specified.
-As many clusters are introduced as the complexity of the cost-effectiveness distribution demands.
+More or less clusters are introduced depending on the complexity of the cost-effectiveness distribution.